License agreement for the use of the MailUp Platform

 5.1.2 Authorization by the third Controller.
 If the Client acts as Processor on behalf of a Subsidiary of the Client or other Controller, Client assures MailUp that the instructions and actions of the former in relation to Client Personal Data, including the appointment of MailUp, have been authorized by the respective Controller.

-5.2 Controller Instructions.
-By entering into this Data Processing Agreement, the Controller appoints MailUp to process Client Personal Data: (a) only in accordance with applicable law: (b) only to supply the Processor’s Services and any related technical services; (c) as further specified/indicated by Client through its use of the Processor’s Services (including changes to the settings and/or functionality of the Processor’s Services) and any related technical support; (d) as documented by Contract, including this Data Processing Agreement; (e) in order to guarantee security levels adequate to the risk, to conduct automatic screening of predefined control lists, using automatic systems capable of detecting contacts acquired or maintained in contrast to the best practices of the sector, applying automatic unsubscription in the event of abuse; and (f) as further documented in any written instructions provided by the Controller to MailUp as further instructions for the purposes of this Data Processing Agreement.
+5.2 Data Controller Instructions.
+By this Data Processing Agreement, the Data Controller instructs MailUp to process the Client’s Personal Data: (a) only in accordance with applicable law: (b) only to provide the Data Processor Services and any related technical support; (c) as further specified/indicated by the Customer through the Customer’s use of the Controller Services (including changes to the settings and/or functionality of the Data Processor Services) and any related technical support; (d) as documented in the Agreement, including this Data Processing Agreement; (e) in order to ensure a level of security appropriate to the risk, for performing automatic screening against pre-defined checklists, using automated systems capable of detecting contacts acquired or maintained in contravention of industry best practices, to detect possible abuse and automatically unsubscribe them; and (f) as further documented in any written instruction provided by the Data Controller to MailUp as a further instruction for the purposes of this Data Processing Agreement.

 5.3 MailUp compliance with the instructions.
 MailUp shall comply with the instructions given in Section 5.2 (Controller Instructions) unless the European or National Legislation to which it is subject requires MailUp to conduct different or further processing of Client Personal Data (e.g. transfer of Personal Data to a third country or international organization), in which case MailUp shall promptly inform Client at the Notification E-mail Address (unless such legislation prohibits MailUp from doing so on significant grounds of public interest).